 This monthly diary (A Breeder's Tail) is from the BAS members' newsletter; written by one of UK's most prominent goldfish breeders, it presents a thorough guide to the annual routine of goldfish breeding.
-The majority of the information is from 2014, with a note of anything done differently this current year, 2015.
+The majority of the information is from 2014, with supplementary information from the years 2015-17.

 Fish house and ponds